john-wigg/best-data-practices/README.md

 </div>

 ## Provenance
 You and others should know where your data came from.
 It is very important to document everything that happened to your data starting from the beginning.
 Who generated your data?
 How was it collected?
 Which software did you use to process and how did you process it?
 Is it all your own work or did you reuse already published data...
-These questions and more should be answered as part of your datas provenance [[6]](#cite-fair-provenance-1).
+These questions and more should be answered as part of your data's provenance [[6]](#cite-fair-provenance-1).

 ### Keep track of processing
 It is very important to keep track of all the steps used to process raw data.
-You should add information about your pipeline for creating this dataset and be as specific as possible.
+You should add information about the pipeline used to create your dataset and be as specific as possible.
 This information can consist of formulae, algorithm, experimental protocols or other things one might include in a lab notebook.
 Instead of just writing everything down, you could also use scripts that do all the necessary changes for you.
 This is especially useful if you need to process lots of similar data.
 You might also consider using data-cleaning tools such as [OpenRefine](https://openrefine.org/), which will, amongst other things, automatically keep track of your changes.
 Another option are electronic lab notebooks (ELN) such as the open source tool [eLabFTW](https://www.elabftw.net/).
 If neither of this options suits you, you could write log messages or keep track of the changes in a README.
 Make sure to use [version control](#version-your-data), especially for files that you edit manually.
 When describing the software you used, include the environment, where this software was running on and the version number of the software and operating system.
 Same for your hardware or equipment in general, add model and version numbers.
 This will help to re-create your pipeline if necessary.